UPPMAX/R-python-julia-matlab-HPC/docs/python/condaUPPMAX.rst

 .. admonition:: Using pip on Bianca

-   - Bianca cluster does not have directr internet access
+   - Bianca cluster does not have direct internet access
    - If a python package is not not available on Bianca already (like Conda repositories) you may have to use the wharf to install your tools

    - `Install with pip to Bianca <https://uppmax.github.io/bianca_workshop/pip/>`_